BakaFT/CustomHookLoader/README.md

 > For Devs:
 >
-> This is usually for those hooks that do not need configs
+> This is usually for those hooks that **do not need** configs

-This way CHL will load the hook from remote.
+This way CustomHookLoader will load the hook from remote.

 Every hook provider got a `_remote.js` , it should contain a structure like: